easysoftware/developer-portal-devs/docs/Hello_RYS/Generator.md

 # RYS Generator

-*In this article you will learn how RYS Generator works.*
+*In this article you will learn how the RYS Generator works.*

 ---

-### What is RYS Generator?
+### What is the RYS Generator?

 The RYS generator is our product and is primarily for creating a new RYS into the EasySoftware platform.
-When creating a new RYS using a generator, a new RUBY barebone structure is created in a separate GIT repository.
+When creating a new RYS using a generator, a new bare-bone rails engine structure is created.

 ---